About Us

 Fertile GroundWorks also shares its produce with Tri-Valley Haven Food PantryInterfaith Sharing Food Pantry and St. Vincent de Paul to distribute to their clients.

-We provide organic, local produce to Culinary Angels to provide nutrient-rich meals to people going through a serious health challenge.
+We provide organic, local produce to Culinary Angels who provide nutrient-rich meals to those going through chemotherapy or a cancer challenge.

 Many members of the Asbury UMC community and the greater community have made direct donations us.
 All of these donations are very gratefully acknowledged.